qualisign/optipulse.github.io/whitepaper.md

 -   2) Find Offer

 This step involves another class of user, the offer taker, submitting a form to query data on the blockchain.
 This is somewhat tricky compared to fetching data from a server where one knows which tables to read data from.
 Data stored in the Ethereum blockchain is included in a smart contract, which is invoked using a public key.
-But how can a user find a suitable offer among the multitude living on the blockchain?
-Obviously it won’t work to query each available offer for satisfactory properties like bandwidth, price, etc – this would be very ineffecient, because many of these might be in different cities or countries.
+But how can a user find a suitable offer among the multitude of contracts living on the blockchain?
+Obviously it won’t work to query each available offer for satisfactory properties like bandwidth, price, etc – this would be very inefficient, because many of these might be in different cities or countries.
 The best solution may be to create a smart contract bound to a geographical area that will limit queries to only local options, or options within a certain range defined by the user.

 This introduces some complications.
 Blockchain data is immutable, but offers available to users will be constantly changing.
 The most clever way around this is to have the smart contract bound to a geographical area simply point to the latest version of the area’s blockchain, so that queries will be made on up-to-date data.
 This creates the illusion that the data users are querying is dynamic, though it is actually immutable.